May 22, 2019

-Great Smoky Mountains National Park will host a stargazing event at the Appalachian Highlands Science Learning Center beginning at 7:00 pm on Friday, October 5, 2018.
-Located on Purchase Knob, the learning center provides one of the clearest views of the sky in the park and in Haywood County, NC.
+Great Smoky Mountains National Park is hosting a stargazing event on Friday, May 31 at the Appalachian Highlands Science Learning Center in North Carolina.
+Located on Purchase Knob at 5,000 feet in elevation, the learning center provides one of the clearest views of the sky from the Haywood County region of the park.

 The Astronomy Club of Asheville will lead an exploration of the night sky at this high elevation site with a 260-degree unobstructed view of the sky.
-If skies are clear, visitors can expect to see the Milky Way Galaxy high overhead that night, along with the planets Saturn and Mars, the Andromeda Galaxy, and many striking star clusters.
+Visitors can expect to see many celestial wonders including star clusters, binary star systems, and other galaxies.

-The event starts with an indoor presentation, which will be held rain or shine, to discuss what can be seen in the nighttime October skies.
-After that, participants will head outside, weather permitting, to stargaze.
-The learning center is located at 5,000 feet in elevation so visitors should dress in warm layers.
-The program is free but limited to 80 people, so reservations are required and can be made by registering through Eventbrite, at www.eventbrite.com/e/star-gazing-at-purchase-knob-grsm-np-tickets-49856316585, or by calling 828.497.1946.
+The event starts at 8:00 p.m. with an indoor presentation of what can be seen in the nighttime skies during May.
+This presentation will be held rain or shine.
+The learning center is located at 5,000 feet in elevation so visitors should bring warm layers.
+The program is free, but participation is limited by parking availability.
+Participants must register in advance to reserve one of the 44 parking permits.
+Reservations can be made by registering through Eventbrite (www.eventbrite.com/o/astronomy-club-of-asheville-20250065100) or by calling 828-497-1907.